Desktop computer buying tips

 Processor

 The computer processor is the most important consideration when purchasing a computer.
-Today, with multiple CPU (central processing unit) manufacturers, it may be more confusing, but more cost efficient to look at all options for computer processors.
+Today, with multiple CPU (Central Processing Unit) manufacturers, it may be more confusing, but it's also more cost efficient to look at all manufacturers.

 Sound card

 Today, the standard sound cards included with a computer are sufficient for almost all computer users.
-However, if you plan to do sound editing or mixing, make sure to look at the sound card's capabilities.
+However, if you plan to do sound editing or mixing, look at the sound card's capabilities.

 Video card

 For computer gaming, the video card is one of the most important factors after memory and processor.
-If you plan on gaming with your computer, make sure the video card GPU (graphics processing unit) and video memory meets game requirements.
+If you plan on gaming with your computer, ensure the video card GPU (Graphics Processing Unit) and video memory meet game requirements.

 Brand of computer

-There is no such thing as a computer manufacturer who has a perfect history with all its users.
-Therefore, when recommending one brand over another, it is impossible for us to say who's better than the others.
-Instead, we suggest relying on the considerations below.
+There's no such thing as a computer manufacturer who has a perfect history with all its users.
+Therefore, we can't say who's better than the others when recommending one brand over another.
+Instead, we suggest relying on the considerations below and product reviews.

 Add-ons

-All computer manufacturers give you the option to buy additional accessories when buying a new computer.
-Keep the below in mind before buying these add-ons.
+All computer manufacturers offer the option to buy additional accessories when buying a new computer.
+Consider the following before buying these add-ons.

-• Make sure you're buying accessories you actually need.
+- Make sure you're buying the accessories you need.
 For example, almost all new computers include a keyboard and mouse.
 Also, if you're upgrading from an older computer, many older peripherals and accessories are compatible with the new computer.

 Documentation

-Most manufacturers today are reducing how much documentation is included with their computer and substituting that paper documentation for online documentation.
-Make sure the documentation available online appears to be sufficient and that software and driver downloads are available.
+Most manufacturers today are reducing the amount of documentation included with their computers and substituting that paper documentation for online documentation.
+Ensure the online documentation is sufficient and that software and driver downloads are available.

 Hardware